George Washington Dixon: Childhood, adolescence and young manhood

 Details about Dixon's childhood are scarce.
 The record suggests that he was born in Richmond, Virginia, probably in 1801, to a working-class family.
 He may have been educated at a charity school.
 Fairly detailed descriptions and portraits of Dixon survive; he had a swarthy complexion and a "splendid head of hair".
 However, the question of whether he was white or black is an open one.
 His enemies sometimes called him a "mulatto", a "Negro", or referred to him as "Zip Coon", the name of the black character in one of his songs.
 However, the weight of evidence suggests that if Dixon did have black ancestry, it was fairly remote.

 A newspaper story from 1841 claims that at age 15, Dixon's singing caught the attention of a circus proprietor named West.
 The man convinced Dixon to join his traveling circus as a stablehand and errand boy.
 Dixon traveled with this and other circuses for a time, and he appears as a singer and reciter of poems on bills dated from as early as February 1824.
 By early 1829, he had taken on the epithet "The American Buffo Singer".

 Over three days in late July 1829, Dixon performed "Coal Black Rose" in blackface at the Bowery, Chatham Garden, and Park theatres in New York City.
 The Flash characterized his audience as "crowded galleries and scantily filled boxes"; that is, mostly working-class.
 On September 24 at the Bowery, Dixon performed Love in a Cloud, a dramatic interpretation of the events described in "Coal Black Rose" and possibly the first blackface farce.
 These performances proved a hit, and Dixon rose to celebrity, perhaps before any other American blackface performer had done so.
-On December 14, Dixon's benefit at the Albany Theatre grossed $155.87, the largest take there since the opening night earlier that year.
+On December 14, Dixon's benefit at the Albany Theatre (sometimes called the Pearl Street Theatre) in Albany, New York grossed $155.87, the largest take there since the opening night earlier that year.